nir2002/webpack-config/README.md

     * webpack-middleware is being used and can handle many webpack options - for more info: https://github.com/webpack/webpack-dev-middleware.

 ## Optimizations
   * image-webpack-loader: Minify PNG, JPEG, GIF, SVG and WEBP images with imagemin.
+  * splits chunks: support for splits chunks for vendors libraries.
+  * caching handling: update the output files with hash to handle caching better.